 The Hong Kong Young Writers Awards (HKYWA) is an annual competition and fantastic opportunity for aspiring writers to showcase their talents and creativity.
 Our entry categories are in fiction, non-fiction, poetry and cover art.

-Over the years, the awards have been sponsored by Search Group, SCAD, Cyberport, Max and Mei, Nury Vittachi, Faber-Castell, Bookazine, International New York Times, Techni Photo, Plus Group, El Charro, Delaney’s, Hong Kong Maritime Museum, Shamrock Catering and Asia Exhibits House
+Over the years, the awards have been sponsored by Search Group, SCAD, Cyberport, Max and Mei, Nury Vittachi, Faber-Castell, Bookazine, Canadian Chamber of Commerce, International New York Times, Techni Photo, Plus Group, El Charro, Delaney’s, Hong Kong Maritime Museum, Shamrock Catering and Asia Exhibits House

 The competition’s main aim is to foster excellence in creativity by providing students with the opportunity to develop their expressive talents and expand their horizons.
 The awards encourage and recognise excellence in English writing and artwork among students, aged from 6-18, of various age groups, diverse backgrounds and different learning abilities.
 Since its inception in 2010, the competition has been a resounding success, with over 1,200+ entries coming in from approximately 200 participating schools across Hong Kong, Macau and China in 2023.

-All entries should be based on the theme for 2019, New Tales of the Ming Treasure Voyages.
-One winner will be chosen in each of the groups, and one lucky student will be named The Hong Kong Young Writer of 2019.
+All entries should be based on the theme for 2020, Tales from China’s Magical Mountains.
+One winner will be chosen in each of the groups, and one lucky student will be named The Hong Kong Young Writer of 2021.